A Midsummer Night’s Dream — A Renaissance fairy story turned into a famous play by William Shakespeare.

 Athame (or athalme) — a black handled, double edged dagger with a magnetised blade.
 It represents the witch’s power and is used in rituals.
 It’s a clear phallic symbol, though the pointed blade suggests the element of fire, which it also symbolises.
 The act of plunging it into the Chalice represents the union of the male and female principles.
 It’s also used to mark a magical circle.
 It’s not used for cutting.
 If witches want to actually cut something they use a bolline.

-Bigghes — ceremonial jewels worm by queens (the crown, garter, necklace, bracelet)
+Bigghes — ceremonial jewels worn by queens (the crown, garter, necklace, bracelet)